Trehalose-phosphatase

+The enzyme characterised from locust hydrolyses α,α-trehalose 6-phosphate to trehalose and orthophosphate.
+The enzyme is present in many organisms including plants, fungi and animals.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is α,α-trehalose-6-phosphate phosphohydrolase.
 Other names in common use include trehalose 6-phosphatase, trehalose 6-phosphate phosphatase, and trehalose-6-phosphate phosphohydrolase.
-This enzyme participates in starch and sucrose metabolism.